Pojoaque Valley High School

 Pojoaque Valley High School is a public high school in unincorporated Santa Fe County, New Mexico.
 It is located on the Jacona Campus, which is outside of the Jacona census-designated place.
-It serves the Pojoaque Valley in New Mexico.
-Its colors are kelly green and white.
+It serves the Pojoaque Valley in New Mexico and its colors are kelly green and white.
 Their mascot is the Elk.

 Service area

-It serves Cundiyo, Cuyamungue, Cuyamungue Grant, El Rancho, Jacona, Jaconita, Nambe, Pojoaque, San Ildefonso Pueblo, Tesuque Pueblo, most of El Valle de Arroyo Seco, most of Peak Place, a portion of La Tierra, and a portion of Tano Road.
+Pojoaque Valley High School serves Cundiyo, Cuyamungue, Cuyamungue Grant, El Rancho, Jacona, Jaconita, Nambe, Pojoaque, San Ildefonso Pueblo, Tesuque Pueblo, most of El Valle de Arroyo Seco, most of Peak Place, a portion of La Tierra, and a portion of Tano Road.

 Athletics

 Pojoaque Valley High School is a NMAA District 2-AAAA school along with Espanola Valley High School, Los Alamos High School, Moriarty High School and Taos High School.

-PVHS competes in 12 NMAA sport and activity events.
-PVHS has won 21 state championships in 3A.
+PVHS competes in 12 NMAA sport and activity events and has won 21 state championships in 3A.